Anonymousprnt::Y

 1. Ensure the system ACL (Access Control List) is correctly set (see image 1).
 You do not need to do this if you use the smsPULSE Windows Server

 3. Ensure that the signer name (server or user) is included in the list of authorised executors on the server, in the server profile.
-Please note that if you upgrade smsPULSE the databases will be signed again using the server ID name so please ensure that this name also appears in the list of authorise executors (see image 2)
+Please note that if you upgrade smsPULSE, the databases will be signed again using the server ID name, so please ensure that this name also appears in the list of authorised executors (see image 2)

 Image 1 (required for Domino users but not for the smsPULSE for Windows server)

-ACL: change the rights for "Anonymous" to "Depositor", if it is not set yet.
+ACL: change the rights for "Anonymous" to "Depositor", if it is not yet set:

 Image 2